Kyrgyzstan - Country Commercial Guide

 The Kyrgyz Republic draws on a combination of Central Asian and Russian cultural influences, and customs may depend on the ethnicity of the person with whom you are meeting.
 It is customary to shake hands and call people by their first name and patronymic (adaptation of the father’s first name) at business meetings and at informal gatherings, though use of just the first name is also acceptable.
 Business attire is generally a suit and tie for men, and a suit or business dress for women.
 Refreshments are usually served at business meetings - coffee, tea and water are the norms.
 Small gifts (pens, company logo pins, portfolios, and books) are frequently given at the end of an initial meeting as a token of appreciation.
 Business cards are the norm, often printed in both Russian/Kyrgyz and English.

 Scheduling meetings, especially official ones that require going through established protocol channels, can be difficult, but this is also standard practice.
-It can sometimes take weeks to get a response to an e-mail, fax, or telephone message request for a meeting.
+It can sometimes take weeks to get a response to an e-mail, fax, or a telephone message request for a meeting, and for the meeting to take place on short notice.
 Once contact has been established, it may take some time to confirm a date and time to meet.
-It is not uncommon for meetings to be canceled last minute with no explanation.
+It is not uncommon for meetings to be cancelled last minute with no explanation.

 Kyrgyzstani businessmen are generally less direct than U.S. businessmen.
 What can be accomplished in a few meetings in the United States might take more time in the Kyrgyz Republic, requiring patience, some understanding of local cultural aspects, and persistence.
 An experienced and competent interpreter can be invaluable in business meetings.